FeederStark/Bossabox-front-end/README.md

 ## Tools used

-This is a list of the tools used to make this application and their reason.
+This is a list of the tools used to make this application.

 - styled-components.
 This is used to style most of the application components.
 - prop-types.
 Way of making runtime assertions about what type of data a React component requires in order to render properly.